merenlab/merenlab.org/data/pBI143/index.md

 df['entry_id'] = range(0, len(df))
 ```

-Now we take a quick look at the resulting dataframe that combines all data from all samples by simply sending this dataframe to the function `mother_infant_pair_summary` implemented above, so you can appreciate its true utility:
+Now we take a quick look at the resulting data frame that combines all data from all samples by simply sending this data frame to the function `mother_infant_pair_summary` implemented above, so you can appreciate its true utility:

 ```python